The Coronation of King Stephen

 As Despenser’s authority and influence over the king grew, Isabella’s waned.
 She had to turn to Hugh’s wife Eleanor, the king’s niece, as intermediary to get the king’s approval of her requests.

 In 1323 and 1324 Isabella spent a lot of time in London, seeing a great deal of her children, including John.
-However, in September 1324 John and his sister, Eleanor, were removed from their mother by the king.
-They were placed in the care of Eleanor Despenser.
+In September 1324 John and his sister, Eleanor, were placed in the care of Eleanor Despenser.

 Prince John of Eltham